caravagnalab/tumourevo/docs/output.md

 - `input/`
   - folder containing a copy of the user-provided input files for SigProfilerMatrixGenerator step
 - `input_data.txt`
-  - join table of all mutations in the dataset in TXT
+  - joint table of all mutations in the dataset in TXT
 - `output/`
-  - folder containing the DBS, SBS, INDEL nucleotide matrices resulting from SigProfilerMatrixGenerator step
+  - folder containing the DBS, SBS, INDEL nucleotide matrices resulting from the SigProfilerMatrixGenerator step
 - `{SBS96,DBS78,ID83}/`
-  - folder containing the results of SigProfilerExtractor step in the SBS, DBS and ID mutational contexts.
+  - folder containing the results of the SigProfilerExtractor step in the SBS, DBS and ID mutational contexts.
 This directory will contain:
     - `{SBS96,DBS78,ID83}/All_Solutions/`
       - subdirectory containing the results from running extractions at each rank within the range of the input.
 For more details visit the [official website](https://osf.io/t6j7u/wiki/5.%20Output%20-%20All%20Solutions/)
     - `{SBS96,DBS78,ID83}/Suggested_Solution/`